 The next day, having woken up with sore legs but no hangover (score!), we were greeted outside our hotel by our host from Prinsy’s Wine Tours.
-We had hoped our tour would be led by Hamish, who is one of the co-owners and receives rave reviews, but instead we were greeted by Dave who helps out Prinsy’s occasionally.
+We. hoped our tour would be led by Hamish, who is one of the co-owners and receives rave reviews.
+Instead, we were greeted by Dave, who helps out Prinsy’s occasionally.
 We hopped into the van full of thirsty vineyard hoppers, and were off…

 The wine here didn’t stick in the hubs’s or my memory too much, but the sommelier—a South African who was celebrating his last day on the job—was extremely knowledgeable and talked us through our tasting at a comfortable pace.
-Maybe he was less sales-focused because it was his last day, but I always appreciate when there’s not too much time spent focusing on how much you like the wine and how much you want to take it home with you, but more about the wine itself.
-We also discussed the reasons behind Shiraz and Syrah having different names around the world, but I left that conversation more confused than I was at the beginning, so I cannot be of help.
+I think he was less sales-focused because it was his last day, but it was a nice change.
+I always appreciate when there’s less time spent focusing on how much you want to take the wine home with you, and more on the wine itself.
+We also discussed the reasons behind Shiraz and Syrah having different names around the world.
+But I left that conversation more confused than I was at the beginning, so I cannot be of help.
 Something about Iranian soldiers and uptight French fogies.
 Seriously, no idea.

 Ash Ridge had the youngest feel of the bunch, and was my favorite tasting of the day.
 The ambiance was noticeably younger and more relaxed than the previous two.
 Our host at Ash Ridge also made the tasting feel much more like a friendly chat than a test.
 My palette isn’t anything impressive, so having an open conversation is always preferable to the awkward Q&A where I never taste the slate or the gooseberries or the stone fruit because I don’t know what, exactly, any of those things taste like.